 Everyone experiences anger at one point or another.
 Most people experience and express it appropriately.
 However, when it comes to recovering alcoholics and anger, this relationship is a bit more turbulent.
 In general, expressing appropriate emotions is a skill that addicts struggle with early in their recovery.
-Nevertheless, it is important to realize to support your ongoing recovery and long term sobriety, learning how to identify, deal, and control anger is paramount.
+Nevertheless, it is important to realize to support your ongoing recovery and long-term sobriety, learning how to identify, deal with, and control anger is paramount.

 What is Anger?

 Let’s start with the basics.
 Anger is an emotion that varies from person to person and adapts to different situations.
 There’s a cognitive, behavioral, and physical reaction to it that happens all at once.
 The Oxford Dictionary defines anger as a strong feeling of displeasure, hostility, or annoyance.

 But, anger is a highly complex emotion.
 It can be passive or aggressive.
 Someone who experiences passive anger may appear calm and have difficulty expressing their feelings.

 Anger can have various culprits, sometimes rational, others irrational.
 Triggers such as losing your patience, injustice, feeling under-appreciated can all spur anger feelings.
 Also, feelings of grief or memories of traumatic experiences can trigger it.

 Each individual has unique anger triggers, based on what you expect from yourself and those around you.
 If you don’t know how to express anger, your frustrations can make you miserable or cause you to explode in an angry outburst.

 As if that wasn’t complex enough, anger can also result from inherited tendencies or brain chemistry.
 Furthermore, underlying mental health conditions might play a role in your trend towards angry outbursts.
 This is why speaking with a therapist can help identify the root cause of addiction.

 The Dangers of Anger in Sobriety